Working From Home

 Create a Work Routine

-Begin each day as if you were going to a physical workplace.
+Begin each day as if you were going to a physical workplace (Visit Website to own and set up one in your city).
 This means you’re not working in you pajamas or sweats.
 Set a routine, for example: wakeup, make your bed (so you are less likely to jump back into it), meditate, mentally visualize what you need to accomplish for work that day, exercise, shower, eat breakfast, grab a cup of coffee and go to your defined workspace.
 By doing a daily routine will help set your mind to know that you are preparing to get some work done.

 We all need to be held accountable for what we are responsible for.
 At the end of the day write a paragraph or a quick list of your day’s accomplishments, any issues that arose and what you intend to finish the next day.
 This will help keep you focused on the next day and also help you delineate the end of your day.